LibrariesHacked/librarieshacked.github.io/_posts/2021-02-26-great-library-services.md

 ### Suffolk kiosks

-Library services use a Library Management System (LMS), and choose a Kiosk provider that integrates with the LMS to allow users to self-check out, check in, and renew items.
+Library services use a Library Management System (LMS), and choose a Kiosk provider that integrates with that LMS to allow users to self-check out, check in, and renew items.
 Those big kiosks can be clunky though.
 Often going wrong, bulky, and needing support contracts with the provider.

 Suffolk decided to go their own way and create their own solution.
 This runs on tablets, cased within a stand that provides a barcode scanner for the library card and items.
 More information is available at this [Suffolk Libraries Self Service Demo from 2018](https://www.suffolklibraries.co.uk/about/news/self-service-demo).

 There should be more of this going on.
-The solution doesn't need to do much.
+The solution doesn't need to be complex.
 Login, Issue, Return, and Renew.
 And most LMS solutions will have Application Programming Interfaces (APIs) that allow integration with those processes.
-Suffolk and [technology partner Dootrix](https://dootrix.com/work/suffolklibraries/) were demoing this around the UK in the hope that other services might sign up to use the solution.
+Suffolk and [technology partner Dootrix](https://dootrix.com/work/suffolklibraries/) were demoing this around the UK in the hope other services might join them.
 If those services used an alternative LMS, a connector could be developed.

 I would have liked something like this to be [coded in the open](https://gds.blog.gov.uk/2017/09/04/the-benefits-of-coding-in-the-open/), as per Government Digital Service standards.
 But Suffolk Libraries are an independent charity rather than a public body, and will have different commercial considerations.